Why Don’t My Legs Tan As Well?

 By wearing tight jeans and leggings, you might be hindering how well your legs tan.
 Skin needs some good air circulation to tan properly, and wearing tights and leggings could prohibit this.

 These tight pants can also rub against the skin on your legs, and once again, exfoliate the tan off of your skin.
-To promote a better tan, you should opt for looser pants that will not restrict or rub against your legs as much.

 Tips To Help Tan Legs